sudara/alonetone/README.markdown

 ### Want to join forces?

-First of all, talk to me.
-  You can send me electronic mail.
-Sudara at alonetone com
+First of all, talk to Sudara by emailing Sudara at alonetone com

 Secondly, [sign up for an account](http://alonetone.com) and start digging in.

+Thirdly, fork away on github.

-### Playling with alonetone on localhost
+### Playing with alonetone on localhost

 I won't lie.
 This is not a task for Rails newbees.

 I've had multiple requests asking me to walk folks through setting up alonetone locally.
 Unless you have some experience with rails, it's just not going to be worth it unless you have a lot of time to invest.

 If you do want to get jiggy and setup alonetone locally, the best thing to do is to contact me first, as things are ever-changing.